-I’m much better now than I was years ago, but every now and then, something happens and I find myself stuck on feelings of pain and rehashing the past.
+I’m much better now than I was years ago, but every now and then, something happens and I find myself stuck on feelings of pain while rehashing the past.

 One year after a very painful breakup, I still felt completely stuck.
 How could he just forget about me and move on so quickly with another girl?
 Didn’t I mean anything to him?
 Wasn’t I enough?

-I hadn’t been enough for him because I believed that I wasn’t good enough for anyone – myself included.
-You can’t get someone to see in you what you can’t see in yourself.
+I hadn’t been “enough” for him because I believed that I wasn’t “good enough” for anyone – myself included.
+It’s hard to make someone see in you things that you can’t even see in yourself.

 I was devastated.
 So what did I do?
 I would go involve myself with another emotionally unavailable guy or a new friend that I felt like I had to “win over” and somehow compete for their love and attention.
 And as long as I involved myself with people like this, I never had to deal with the pain of my past.
 Even though I was in pain, I wasn’t really doing anything to get to the root of it.